The following content uses affiliate/referral links. Read my disclosure policy for more info.

 After you chose your plan, you can either buy your domain or use one you already own (if, for instance, you’re moving from Blogger).
 I definitely recommend you buy your domain from the same place you’re planning to host, as it makes things much easier down the road.
 I actually bought my domain from a service separate from my hosting, and when TT outgrew cheap hosting and I had to upgrade servers, it made the whole process a bit more complicated.

 When choosing a domain name you obviously have to choose one that no one else is using, so you might have to get a little creative.
 If you are registering a new domain, you’ll first need to check if it’s available.

-Success!
-This domain seems to be available and once you find yours, you can go ahead and select it.
-Then, you will need to select your package type- if you’re just starting out, you can go with “Hatchling”.
 Following, you pick your billing cycle, where there are a few options.
 Your price will differ depending on your billing cycle- usually, you get a much better price when billed annually.
 You will also have an option of picking additional services (like domain privacy, which I highly recommend, otherwise all the information you used to register your domain becomes public, like your name, email, address, etc.).
-You will then create a username and security pin for your account, enter your billing information and add any additional services you want to add and you’re ready to check out.
+You will then create a username and enter your billing information and add any additional services you want to add and you’re ready to check out.
 Now all you have to do is wait until everything is set up.